bianlab/single-pixel-depth-imaging/README.md

                 [--multiscale_training MULTISCALE_TRAINING]

 ## Create
 The process of create 1-D measurement of SPI measurement, run create.py.
+This code is for forming the 1-D measurement from 2-D pictures and the corresponding 0-1 pattern.